wp-plugins/digiproveblog/readme.txt

 == Changelog ==

+= 2.17 =
+* Uses Digiprove SDK 1.01 (more secure, better XML-encoding)
+* Removed unnecessary XML-encoding from calling functions
+* Uses new update_user function from Digiprove SDK 1.01 instead of inside plugin
+* (SDK 1.01) Removed password-encoding bug in Sync-User function
+* (SDK 1.01) Handles 301/302/307 redirects (for future use)
+* (SDK 1.01)Fixed bug - informs user when Digiprove website offline for maintenance
+* SEO - alt attribute is no longer empty in img tag for Digiprove symbol

 = 2.16 =
 * New option to specify whether submitted or generated posts (e.g. via xmlrpc) are to be Digiproved
 * Uses default timeout value for http connection to improve connectivity for some installations